This Is Why Past Papers Are the Key to Exam Success

 Not doing past papers is like trying to take a driving test having never been in a car.
 Theoretical knowledge will only take you so far and it definitely won’t get you an A* or Level 9 grade.
 You may have all the knowledge, but if you can’t apply it properly to the questions on your test, or in exam conditions, then it’s just not going to work.

 Past papers are not something to be scared of.
 They’re your friend, we promise!
-They may look a little daunting at first but once you know how to use them efficiently, you’ll start to reap the benefits.
+They may look a little daunting at first but once you know how to use them effectively, you’ll start to reap the benefits.

 You’ll soon find that exam questions tend to follow certain and patterns, and that’s mainly because examiners aren’t actually trying to trip you up: they just want to see how you can apply the knowledge you’ve gained from your years of study.